amphp/http-client/README.md

-**IMPORTANT:** Artax is still very unstable!
-APIs are constantly changing and things may be broken due to the current lack of testing.
+**IMPORTANT:** Artax is still unstable!
+The API is frozen but things may be broken due to the current lack of testing.
 The lib is getting close to a v1.0.0 release candidate but it is not there yet.
 Use at your own risk!
+The current release roadmap is as follows:

+- v1.0.0-alpha (Aug.
+29, 2014)

+First usable tagged release with a stable, frozen API.
+Things still missing:

+    * Significant testing gaps
+    * Non-blocking capabilities for filesystem IO
+    * Multipart FormBody usage with file fields is currently broken

+- v1.0.0-beta (Sep.
+12, 2014)

+Significant testing additions, complete non-blocking filesystem capability

+- v1.0.0-rc1 (Sep.
+26, 2014)

+Unforeseen bugfixes only.
+The RC period should be short-lived.
+If a non-trivial number of bugs are discovered during the RC phase there may be multiple individual RC tags.

+- v1.0.0 (Oct.
+10, 2014 - tentative, depending on RC period length)

 ----------------------------------------------------------------------